kolja/kolja.github.io/content/illustration/misc.md

 {{ img(name="process.jpg", square=true, preview_alt="how many engineers do you need to change a lightbulb? several can be seen here: One is actually changing the light bulb, the other are holding the tables and chairs that were stacked together to reach it.
 One enineer is on his way with a ladder.", classes=["clickable"]) }}

+{{ imgcollection(name="postgres.jpg", count="4", first="1", preview="0",
+    classes = ["clickable"],
+    preview_alt = "ink drawings colorized in shades of gray", alt = ["A little elephant on a cyllindrical pedestal, wearing a saylors hat and holding a cyllindrical balloon", "Visualisation of 'replication with postgres'.
+A blue elephant dissolving into a swirl of cubes and rematerialising in a different location with a puzzled expression.", "A blue elephant in saylor gear sitting on a bollard, smoking a pipe and leaning on a (red and white) lifebuoy", "A couple of elephant herders are trying to make a headstrong, blue elephant move.
+One is trying to lure him with a banana, one is pushing from behind, one is pulling his trunk and one is pulling him with a rope." ])
+}}

 {{ imgcollection(name="graphic.jpg", count="5", first="1", preview="0",
     classes = ["clickable"],
     preview_alt = "ink drawings colorized in shades of gray",